GNWekesa/WebDevelopmentGroupWork/README.md

 └── views/
     └── index.html
-/////above work don on 25th April 2025, more tomorrow night after church, putting index.html in views folder caused an error so i deleted it
+/////above work don on 25th April 2025, more tomorrow night after church, putting index.html in views folder caused an error so i deleted it on this day, i used prompt engineering and my thinking to continue with the webpage